 For customers, the new platform was a fast and seamless option; for digital wallets, it made their services obsolete overnight.
 Legacy banks, long weary of companies like Paytm, quickly bought into UPI.
 It led to unprecedented digital adoption: There was a 300% increase in digital payments in 2019.
 Wallet transactions, though, declined from 96% of digital transactions in 2016 to a little over 30% in 2018.

 “UPI was to payments what electric vehicles were to combustion engines,” said Sharad Sharma, co-founder of iSPIRT, an Indian think tank that promoted the UPI.
-“People in the old business of digital wallets, with their captive audience, were slower to move,” he said.
+“People in the old business,” said Sharma, referring to digital wallet companies, “were slow to move.”
 The challenges for digital-wallet players like Paytm were steep: They had to invest several billion dollars to incentivize adoption, while at the same time jumping through hoops for licenses from regulators.
 By contrast, UPI apps were lightly regulated and built on top of a preexisting platform.
 These “wrapper” apps only controlled user information, while money flow was controlled by the banks.

 The opportunity UPI presented drew the interest of global giants.
 In 2017, Google launched Google Pay in India.
 In 2018, WhatsApp began offering trial versions of WhatsApp Pay to 1 million users, but it quickly ran into a web of controversies stemming from concerns over data privacy.